andreybleme/andreybleme.github.io/_posts/2020-05-31-hosting-private-npm-packages-for-free.markdown

 If you want to host a private NPM package but do not want to pay US$ 7 per user, per month to host it directly at [https://www.npmjs.com/](https://www.npmjs.com/) this post is for you.
 Here I will share a very practical way you can host it privately for free at Github Packages Registry + NPM.

-**Important:** The instructions presented here are valid as long as Github provides a free private repository.
+**Important:** The instructions presented here are valid as long as Github provides a free plan for private repositories.

 ## Publishing the package